 Impact

-Chrome extensions that use a renderer process are susceptible to a use‑after‑free flaw (CWE‑416).
-An attacker who has already compromised the renderer can trigger the free memory reuse, enabling a sandbox escape and run arbitrary code.
+Chrome extensions that use a renderer process are susceptible to a use‑after‑free flaw (CWE-416) and an access to uninitialized memory flaw (CWE-825).
+An attacker who has already compromised the renderer can trigger the free memory reuse, enabling a sandbox escape and execution of arbitrary code.
 The vulnerability is categorized by Chromium as High severity.
 Because the flaw allows execution of code outside the browser sandbox, it can potentially expose sensitive system data and compromise host integrity.

 Affected Systems